The Real Reason for a Vitamin D Deficiency

 Clouds and other environmental factors can obstruct the body's ability to absorb essential nutrients by blocking sunlight.

-Let’s add another twist: genetics.
-Some people are born with defects in their vitamin D receptor (VDR).
+Additionally, some people are born with defects in their vitamin D receptor (VDR).
+Because of these kinds of factors, people can struggle to intake enough vitamin D.

 How Inflammation and Past Gut Problems Can Block Vitamin D Absorption